Nelvana: 1990s

-In Autumn 1993, Nelvana signed a multi-year project to produce five feature films for Paramount Pictures, with Kathleen Kennedy and Frank Marshall producing; the first two began production the following summer, at a cost of over US$20 million each.
-Three of the projects were based on books by E. B. White (The Trumpet of the Swan), Clive Barker (The Thief of Always) and Graeme Base (The Sign of the Seahorse); an original production called Mask Vision was also in the works.
+In Autumn 1993, Nelvana signed a multi-year project to co-produce five feature films for Paramount Pictures, with Kathleen Kennedy and Frank Marshall co-producing; the first two began co-production the following summer, at a cost of over US$20 million each.
+Three of the projects were based on books by E. B. White (The Trumpet of the Swan), Clive Barker (The Thief of Always) and Graeme Base (The Sign of the Seahorse); an original co-production called Mask Vision was also in the works.

 However, none of those films ever made it past the finishing stage.
 During the 1990s, another set of features from Nelvana was distributed by various companies.
 A 1993 live-action psychological thriller called Malice came out under the Columbia Pictures banner; 1997 saw the studio's retelling of Pippi Longstocking from Warner Bros.; and Babar: King of the Elephants was released in Canada by Alliance Atlantis in 1999.
 Among them, only Malice would go on to achieve box-office success in North America.
-Its US$46 million gross was the highest ever attained by a Nelvana production, doubling what the first Care Bears Movie received during its original release.
+Its US$46 million gross was the highest ever attained by a Nelvana co-production, doubling what the first Care Bears Movie received during its original release.

-In 1993, Nelvana along with Galaxy Films and De Souza Productions produced Cadillacs and Dinosaurs for the CBS network, based on the comic book of the same name (formally known as Xenozoic Tales) by Mark Schultz.
+In 1993, Nelvana along with Galaxy Films and De Souza Productions co-produced Cadillacs and Dinosaurs for the CBS network, based on the comic book of the same name (formally known as Xenozoic Tales) by Mark Schultz.
 It only lasted one season.

-In September 1995, Nelvana produced Nancy Drew and The Hardy Boys based on the popular well-known book series.
+In September 1995, Nelvana co-produced Nancy Drew and The Hardy Boys based on the popular well-known book series.
 Tracy Ryan portrayed Nancy Drew while Colin Gray and Paul Popowich portrayed Frank and Joe Hardy, respectively.
 In addition, Jehene Erwin and Joy Tanner portrayed Bess Marvin and George Fayne, respectively, on Nancy Drew, while Fiona Highet played new character Kate Craigen.
 The series were based on The Nancy Drew Files and The Hardy Boys Casefiles.
 However, the series was not distributed well, mostly due to it being in first-run syndication, and both series were cancelled in December.

 In September 1996, Golden Books Family Entertainment was in talks to acquire the company for US$102 million, just after having purchased the family video library of Broadway Video Entertainment, a subsidiary of Broadway Video.
 Many of the company's staff members, including Smith and Loubert, expressed interest in the proposition.
 But Hirsh went up against it, arguing with then COO Eleanor Olmsted about its possible effects on his institution.
 Two months later Golden Books withdrew from the deal stating that they would concentrate more on children's entertainment.